 In our first Q&A, MedTruth spoke with Angie Firmalino, a wife, mother and medical device safety advocate.
 She was recently featured in the Netflix documentary The Bleeding Edge, which intimately showcases her fight against the dangerous permanent birth control Essure.

 Firmalino, the founder of the Essure Problems support group, has been leading the charge to inform about the public about the risks of Essure.
-She’s united women suffering from Essure side effects, growing her advocacy efforts have grown into a full-fledged movement that has united more than 30,000 women worldwide.
+She’s united women suffering from Essure side effects, growing her advocacy efforts into a full-fledged movement that has united more than 30,000 women worldwide.

 MedTruth Q&A with Angie Firmalino